mickymacirl/CI-P2-Quiz-RS/README.md

 ### Wave Testing

-- Used Wave to test the pages.
+- Used *[WAVE Validator](https://wave.webaim.org/)* to test the pages.
 The index page is showing an unlabeled sumbit button error, was not able to fix this due to lack of time.

 ![Wave Results](./assets/readme/waverm.jpg)